pszufe/OpenStreetMapX.jl/README.md

 Compared to the original package major changes include:

 - `LightGraphs.jl` is used for map data storage
-- Several changes with routing algorithm (currently finding a route in a 1 million people city takes around 250ms)
+- Several changes with routing algorithm (currently finding a route in a 1 million people city takes around 150ms)
+- Added support for using Google Maps API for routing
 - Data structure adjustment to make the library more suitable to run simulations of cities.
 - `Plots.jl` with GR is used as backend for map vizualization (via a separate package   [`OpenStreetMapXPlot.jl`](https://github.com/pszufe/OpenStreetMapXPlot.jl))

-The creation of this source code was partially financed by research project supported by the Ontario Centres of Excellence ("OCE") under Voucher for Innovation and Productivity (VIP) program, OCE Project Number: 30293, project name: "Agent-based simulation modelling of out-of-home advertising viewing opportunity conducted in cooperation with Environics Analytics of Toronto, Canada. </sup>
+The creation of some parts of this source code was partially financed by research project supported by the Ontario Centres of Excellence ("OCE") under Voucher for Innovation and Productivity (VIP) program, OCE Project Number: 30293, project name: "Agent-based simulation modelling of out-of-home advertising viewing opportunity conducted in cooperation with Environics Analytics of Toronto, Canada. </sup>